jgrieb/ecoi_infrastructure_deployer/README.md

     - the security groups
     - elastic/public IPs

-3. Open an admin command line console in your machine
+3. Open an admin command line console in your machine, here the process is different for production and test

+#### Production environment:
-4. Go to folder where the vagrant file and run the command ```vagrant up --no-provision``` for creating the machines in the cloud provider and updating the ansible/inventory.ini with their IPs.
+1. Go to the folder where the vagrant file is and run the command ```vagrant up --no-provision``` for creating the machines in the cloud provider and updating the ansible/inventory.ini with their private IPv4 IPs.
 After that run ```vagrant reload --provision``` so all the provisioners will be executed including the ansible provisioner inside the cordra_nsidr_server that is responsible to install all the software in the VMs
 Note: This Vagrantfile won't work if we try to execut it inside a Linux VM running on Hyper-V on a windows host, because can't change permissions of private ssh keys

+#### Test environment:
+The problem is that now Elastic IPs are defined for the test environment and the public IPv4 addresses of the machines change on every reboot.
+Therefore:

+1. Go to the folder where the vagrant file is and run the command ```vagrant up test_monitoring_server test_db_server test_search_engine_server test_ds_viewer_server test_cordra_prov_server``` to create and provision the machines.
+2. Run ```vagrant up --no-provision test_cordra_nsidr_server```
+3. Gather the private IPv4 addresses of the machines and set their values in ansible/inventory.ini
+4. Set manually the routes for test.nsidr.org, test.prov.nsidr.org, test.demo.nsidr.org, test.monitoring.nsidr.org to the corresponding public IP addresses in AWS
+5. Run ```vagrant provision test_cordra_nsidr_server``` to execute the ansible script which installs the software.

+### Finally
-5. Check that all the service are up and running correctly.
-To see the list of the services running in each machine have a look at docs\ECOIS_subcomponents_deployment_diagram.pdf
+Check that all the service are up and running correctly.
+To see the list of the services running in each machine have a look at docs/ECOIS_subcomponents_deployment_diagram.pdf

-## 3. Updating Handle records
+## 4. Updating Handle records
 Once the cordra instance inside the cordra_nsidr_server is running and its initial configuration and objects have been created through the ansible script, we should update the handle records when the service is set up using a domain (eg: nsidr.org) To do so, log in as "admin" and go to Admin->Handle Records and there click in the button Update All Handles

-## 4. Digitise some Digital Specimen from DWC-A
+## 5. Digitise some Digital Specimen from DWC-A
  We can use the java project openDS_CRUD_operator https://github.com/DiSSCo/openDS_CRUD_operator to digitise specimen describe in dwc-a files obtained from gbif like https://www.dropbox.com/s/36ni250j6iryf0x/0034622-190918142434337_Pygmaepterys_pointieri.zip?dl=0